paulmelis/pm_markdown_extensions/README.md

 As this extension does slightly more work than the original `attr_list` it is somewhat slower.
 Using a simple test (`performance.py`) the difference appears to be fairly small though, around 3% extra time.

+Note that this repo also includes a modified version of `markdown_captions.py` from https://github.com/Evidlo/markdown_captions, called `pm_markdown_captions`, as we need to special-case the captions for `pm_attr_list`, unfortunately.

 ## Usage